jsenv/jsenv-template-node-package/docs/production_mode/production_mode.md

 console.log(DEV ? "development" : "production")
 ```

-Let's see what happens when executing `index.js` with node then with `--conditions=production`.
+Here is what happens when `index.js` is executed normally and with `--conditions=production`.

 ```console
 > node index.js